lambdaclass/concrete/ROADMAP.md

 10. Add AI-assisted proof repair only after artifacts, statuses, and replay are stable enough to validate suggestions mechanically.

-## Phase 7: Audit Artifacts And Review UX
+## Phase 6: Audit Commands And Review Artifacts

-Expected outcome: a reviewer can answer "what can this program do, what is proved, what is assumed, and what changed?" without reading compiler internals.
+Goal: let a reviewer answer "what can this program do, what is proved, what is assumed, and what changed?" without reading compiler internals.

-Phase closes when: `concrete audit`, semantic diff, and an artifact viewer cover the four graduated flagships and one package-scale example.
+Done when: `concrete audit`, semantic diff, and an artifact viewer cover the four graduated flagships and one package-scale example.

 1. Stabilize machine-readable fact schemas for proof status, obligations, effects, capabilities, assumptions, policies, snapshots, and showcase